 We are dependent on the availability of our personnel, our office facilities and the proper functioning of our computer and telecommunications systems.
-We have implemented a business continuity program, which we review and update annually.
-Business continuity during a disaster recovery period is a high priority for us.
+While we have implemented a business continuity program, which we review and update annually and have made business continuity during a disaster recovery period is a high priority, there can be no assurance that our business will not be interrupted and materially adversely affected during a disaster such as a severe weather event, fire, significant water damage, a prolonged loss of electricity or explosion or being collaterally damaged by any of the foregoing occurring to neighbouring businesses.
 Our policy is to ensure our continued ability to serve clients and protect their assets and account information, in addition to the people and assets of the Corporation and its subsidiary companies.
-Our business continuity program has been developed to provide reasonable assurance of business continuity in the event that there are disruptions of normal operations at our office premises.
+While we believe our business continuity program has been developed to minimize any disruption, there can be no assurance of business continuity in the event that there are disruptions of normal operations at our office premises.
 Regardless, a disaster could materially interrupt our business operations and if our disaster recovery plans prove to be ineffective, it could cause material financial loss, loss of human capital, reputational harm or legal liability, which, in turn, could materially adversely affect our business, financial condition or profitability.